 We know that animals were worshipped by ancient Egyptians.
 Feline reverence had a noteworthy significance in their religious life.
-The cat was domesticated in Egypt, probably around 2000 B.C.
+The Ancient Egyptian cats were domesticated in Egypt, probably around 2000 B.C.

 There was one word for cat-and that was miu or mii, meaning “he or she who mews.”
 The fact that armies were even sent out to recapture cats from foreign lands tells us how much they valued these affectionate animals.

-The goddess Mafdet who symbolised of justice and execution, was a lion-headed goddess.
+The goddess Mafdet who symbolized of justice and execution was a lion-headed goddess.
 The cat goddess Bastet eventually replaced the cult of Mafdet, and Bast’s image softened over time and she became the deity representing protection, fertility, and motherhood.

 Bastet was often depicted as having the body of a woman and the head of a domestic cat.
 She was associated with the Eye of Ra, acting within the sun god’s power.